clearmatics/ion/README.md

  * Merkle tree generation and verification
  * Multi-currency payment netting
- * Solidity / Python integration
+ * Solidity / Python / Go integration
  * Minimal Plasma chain
+ * Cross-chain interoperability
  * Privacy-enhancing methods (such as ring signatures)
- * Ethereum event and transaction relay
+ * Transaction relay for Ethereum events
  * Cross-chain notifications

+## Summary of Findings

 After performing the research and creating several prototypes I have come to some interesting conclusions and a better understanding of the trade-offs involved: